This picture is fake news.

 Motherhood can be challenging, even when Pinterest makes it seem easy.

-Your real life won’t compare to what you see on your screen, but God’s real love and grace is the bridge between you and perfection.
+Your real life won’t compare to what you see on your screen, but God’s love and grace is the bridge between you and perfection.